Fashion Advertiser: Employment & Career Information

-A total of 136,300 persons were employed as photographers of all types in 2012, according to the U.S. Bureau of Labor Statistics (BLS); of these, 60% were self-employed.
-The median annual income of all employed photographers was $28,490 in May 2012.
+A total of 124,900 persons were employed as photographers of all types in 2014, according to the U.S. Bureau of Labor Statistics (BLS); of these, 60% were self-employed.
+The BLS predicts job growth of just 3% from 2014-2024, which is slower than the national average.
+The median annual income of all employed photographers was $31,710 in May 2015.
 Any photographer, let alone one in the competitive field of fashion advertising, will face stiff competition for salaried positions.

-The median annual salary for all salaried writers and authors was $55,940 in May of 2012, per the BLS.
-The number of opportunities for all writers and editors is expected to grow slower than average from 2012 through 2022, also according to the BLS.
+The median annual salary for all salaried writers and authors was $60,250 in May of 2015, per the BLS.
+The number of opportunities for all writers and editors is expected to grow 2% from 2014 through 2024, which is slower than the national average according to the BLS.

 Alternate Career Options